Must

-Must with the Indefinite Infinitive in the Present:
+Must with Indefinite Infinitive:

-Examples: I must study for my exam. (strong obligation)
+Examples: I must study for my exam.
+(Strong obligation)

-You must be tired after working all day. (deduction based on evidence)
+You must be tired after working all day.
+(Deduction based on evidence)

-We must be at the airport by 6 am. (necessity)
+We must be at the airport by 6 am.
+(Necessity)

 Note: In negative form, must not is used to express a prohibition or obligation to not do something.

-Example: You must not forget to bring your passport to the airport. (prohibition)
+Example: You must not forget to bring your passport to the airport.
+(Prohibition)

-Must with the Indefinite Infinitive Passive:
+Must with Indefinite Infinitive Passive:

-Must with the indefinite infinitive passive is used to express a strong obligation or necessity for something to be done in the passive voice.
+Must with indefinite infinitive passive is used to express a strong obligation or necessity for something to be done in the passive voice.

-Examples: The report must be completed by Friday. (strong obligation for the report to be completed)
+Examples: The report must be completed by Friday.
+(Strong obligation for the report to be completed)

-The guests’ needs must be attended to at all times. (necessity for the guests’ needs to be attended to)
+The guests’ needs must be attended to at all times.
+(Necessity for the guests’ needs to be attended to)

 Note: In negative form, must not is used to express a prohibition or obligation to not do something in the passive voice.

-Example: The patient’s privacy must not be violated by anyone. (obligation to not violate the patient’s privacy)
+Example: The patient’s privacy must not be violated by anyone.
+(Obligation to not violate the patient’s privacy)

 In all of these cases, must with the indefinite infinitive passive is used to express a strong obligation, necessity, or prohibition for something to be done in the passive voice.